 Messores Sensei began his training in Aikido in Sarasota, Florida in 1973.
 He was a member of the original Aikido dojo that invited Shihan Mitsugi Saotome to come to America in 1975, which became Saotome Shihan’s first dojo in the United States.
 In those initial years after Saotome Shihan came to America, Messores Sensei and a few other early students trained with him several hours a day under very intensive conditions for several years as Saotome Shihan’s true deshi (apprentices / disciples).
-Messores Sensei has been a personal student of Saotome Shihan for nearly forty years.
+Messores Sensei has been a personal student of Saotome Shihan for over forty years.

 Messores Sensei was featured in the 1986 book Aikido and the Harmony of Nature (Shambhala Press) by Mitsugi Saotome Shihan, the 2002 production The Budo Experience (Budo Productions LLC), and the 2002 Aiki Expo video (Aikido Journal).

 Chetan Prakash, Sixth Dan Aikikai, has been practicing Aikido since 1983.
 His teacher is Mitsugi Saotome Shihan, a long-term direct disciple of O Sensei and founder and head instructor of Aikido Schools of Ueshiba (ASU).